Kunlong1994/lab3/Lab-Session#1.md

 ### index.html and index.js (The browser code)
-Index.html is written in html, but with javascript embedded.
+Index.html is written in HTML, but with javascript embedded.
 The index.js code acts as a library for the functions called in `index.html`, and is written in javascript.
 These files are served from the IxE when node.js is running `chatServer.js`.
 Both index.html and `index.js` run on the web browser.

 #### Annotated code tours